remyxai/VQASynth/README.md

 # VQASynth

-Spatial Reasoning is crucial for embodied AI applications like robotics, but these reasoning traces are not common in web-scraped data sources.
+Spatial Reasoning is fundamental for embodied AI applications like robotics, but the necessary reasoning traces to train model with are largely absent in web-scraped data sources.
-Augment image datasets from the Huggingface Hub with scene understanding pipelines.
+Augment any image dataset from the Huggingface Hub using scene understanding tools.

 ## Description